acp29/eventer/README.md

 **v1.2.0** Release version (source code in version associated with MATLAB R2020b)

 - Added Axon Binary File (ABF version 1.83) as an additional export format.
 This widely recognised format is now adopted as Eventer's default output wave format.
-The ABF files created by eventer are readable in ClampFit, Axograph, Stimfit, WinWCP and EasyElectrophysiology (at least that's what we've tested them in)
+The ABF files created by eventer are readable in ClampFit, Axograph, Stimfit, IgorPro (via Neuromatic), WinWCP and EasyElectrophysiology (at least that's what we've tested them in)
 - Fixed bug that halts merge when the fit to the ensemble average event fails (plot fit using initial values (average template time constants) instead)

 ## Development roadmap

+- Add feature to automatically save plot of out-of-bag classification error
 - Add option to apply median filter method for low-pass filtering in the filter waves section
 - Reduce memory footprint of eventer
 - Add support to load files acquired using Symphony (http://symphony-das.github.io/)